burke1791/burkeql-db/docs/00-intro/project-plan.md

-# BurkeQL - Project Plan
+# BurkeQL - Project Roadmap

 This page contains an outline of my plan for this project.
-It's meant to serve as a scratchpad for me to organize my thoughts.
+It's really meant to serve as a scratchpad for me to organize my thoughts.
 Please ignore any notes that don't make sense, I probably just forgot to delete/move them.

 ## Milestones